Aguas-da-Amazonia/Above.a.dove/README.md

 # Above.a.dove

-A method that is far superior way of blocking Adobe's telemetry servers compared to /etc/hosts file editing.
+A method that is far superior way of blocking Adobe's telemetry servers compared to /etc/hosts file editing - works on both macOS and Windows.

 Still got a Genuine or License Pop Up window?
 Report via [Issues](https://github.com/Giro-Da-Amazonia/Above.a.dove/issues)